 Take just one bite of this fresh no mayo broccoli salad and you will see why it’s so popular.
 The combination of flavors and textures is irresistible.
 The broccoli has the perfect crunch and the creamy dressing is just right.
 When you combine these with other classic broccoli salad ingredients you have a side dish that you’ll want to make all summer long!

 Serve this healthy broccoli salad as a side dish with a weeknight dinner, or make it for Easter, the 4th of July, or a picnic!

 This healthy side dish goes perfectly with this easy grilled chicken or grilled pork chops.
 If you’re planning your menu for a BBQ, also try these potato salad, macaroni salad, corn salad, coleslaw and fruit salad recipes.

 See over 30 MORE healthy side dishes here!

 - The combination of crunchy broccoli, crisp apple, sunflower seeds, onion and creamy dressing is irresistible!

-- You can make it ahead and it will stay fresh for a few days in the refrigerator.
+- You can make it ahead and it will stay fresh up to one day in the refrigerator.

 How to Make Healthy Broccoli Salad without Mayo

-Broccoli salad is one of the easiest side dishes to make!
-You’ll start by washing and chopping your broccoli salad ingredients and adding them to a large bowl:
+This healthy broccoli salad is one of the easiest side dishes to make!
+You’ll start by washing and chopping your ingredients and adding them to a large bowl: